The Brooks

 • Extensive hard and soft landscaping

-• Communal parks and play
+• Improved recreational spaces, communal parks and play areas

-• Planting 200 new trees
+• Planting of 200 new trees

 Benefits

-• New pocket park, public gardens and allotment spaces
+• Major improvements to open spaces, including new pocket park, public gardens and allotment spaces

 • Improved biodiversity